emilaxelsson/hydrogenesis/doc/features.md

 Hydrogenesis currently supports one note command: *tempo change*.

 Tempo changes can occur anywhere in a pattern.
 On the other hand, Hydrogen in fact only allows tempo changes at the beginning of patterns.
 The converter solves this limitation by splitting patterns upon tempo changes.
-For example, if pattern "A" contains one tempo change, it will get converted into two Hydrogen patterns: "A#0" and "A#1".
+For example, if pattern "A" contains one tempo change somewhere after the first row, it will get converted into two Hydrogen patterns: "A#0" and "A#1".